nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 #### Two full distributions

 The "Long Island Ice Tea" of packages: Chuck in a bunch of stuff and hope for the best.
 This is probably the most common and easiest of the CJS to CJS & ESM options, but you pay for it.
+This is rarely a good idea.

 Pros: